Are you a DIYer who loves making her skincare products and wants to try her hand at homemade sunscreen?

-Are you tired of spending a fortune on sunscreen and want to save by

-	making your own?
+Are you tired of spending a fortune on sunscreen and want to save by making your own?

-	Heck, even skincare schools like Formula Botanica, who make their money

-	by teaching people how to make organic skincare products, warn you
+Heck, even skincare schools like Formula Botanica, which make their money by teaching people how to make your own organic skincare products, warn you against homemade sunscreen.

-	against making your own sunscreen.

 Get sunscreen wrong and you may end up with skin cancer.
-That’s much

-	more serious, isn’t it?
+That’s much more serious, isn’t it?

 Truth is, making your own sunscreen is way more complicated than you think.
 It just can’t be done at home.
 Here why:

 Is DYI Sunscreen Dangerous?

 Sunscreen ain’t like other skincare products.
 It’s medicine.
 If it’s not made properly, it won’t help you.

 Problem, it’s very hard to make homemade sunscreen properly – and even harder to test its effectiveness outside a proper lab.